marcelognunez11/gtk-hello/README.md

-# valatutorial
+# gtk-hello
-A Repository for Vala Tutorial examples.
+A Repository for Learn Git use.